pSUNSET/JustEnoughFilters/README.md

 ### Registering New Toggled Filters

-You can register your own filters by extending `ToggledFilter` and calling `JefRegistries.registerFilter()`.
+You can register your own filters by extending `ToggledFilter` and calling `JefRegistries.registerToggledFilter()`.

 ### Registering New Type Filters